 - arts, sports or leisure activities that may be of interest.

-Data on student usage of student support services, learning support and management systems such as (but not limited to) Blackboard, the RMIT network and library systems to enable analytics and may be used by the University to identify and contact students who may need additional support in their studies, or may be provided in aggregated form to RMIT University staff to support decision-making on improvement of learning and teaching and/or student experience, and for the purpose of undertaking research and analytical activities.
+RMIT may use data on student usage of learning support and management systems such as (but not limited to) Canvas, the RMIT network and library systems to enable analytics and identify and contact students who may need additional support in their studies.
+De-identified data may also be used for the purposes of improving learning and teaching and/or student experience, and for the purpose of undertaking research and analytical activities.

-Student data may also be accessed for conducting duly authorised research, or to seek specific consent to participate in such research.
-In such instances the identity of the individuals will not be disclosed in any resulting report or publication unless specifically authorised by the individual concerned.
+We may access student data for conducting duly authorised research or to seek specific consent to participate in such research.
+As such, the identity of the individuals will not be disclosed in any resulting report or publication unless specifically authorised by the individual concerned.